 The National Center for Mobility Management (NCMM), an FTA-funded technical assistance center, hosted this virtual meeting to provide an update on the CCAM's strategic planning process.
 The NCMM also gathered input from transit stakeholders.

-At this meeting, CCAM members developed the CCAM mission, vision and final framework for joint action to address FAST Act requirements.
+At this meeting, CCAM agency members drafted the CCAM mission, vision and final framework for joint action to address FAST Act requirements.
 These elements form the basis for the Strategic Plan required by the FAST Act.

-At this meeting, CCAM members began developing a strategic plan that will strengthen interagency collaboration at the federal level to make it easier for state and local partners to provide coordinated transportation.
+At this meeting, CCAM agency members began developing a framework for the Council’s Strategic Plan to strengthen interagency collaboration at the federal level to make it easier for state and local partners to provide coordinated transportation.